 Mourning the end of HBO’s “Game of Thrones”?
 Try Game of Phones.

 Many of us are constantly on our phones.
 Game of Phones allows guests to socialize “IRL” without forgoing their phones.

 The game does require its own set of cards which you can order here.
 Each card has a prompt involving something to do with your phone.
 For example, a card might say to play the first song that comes up on your shuffle, or to scroll through your photos with your eyes closed, choosing a photo at random to then show everyone.
 Whoever has the funniest, most absurd results wins the round, which makes this game a lot of fun.

-Need help planning the ultimate game night?
-Check out our guide right here.
+Need some help planning the ultimate game night at home?
+Check out our apartment game night guide right here.